mightytribble/SillyTavern-rag-context-injector/README.md

 ## Installation

+### Using the SillyTavern Extension Manager

+1. Open SillyTavern
+2. Go to the Extensions tab
+3. Click the "Install Extension" button
+4. Add `https://github.com/mightytribble/rag-context-injector` to the URL field
+5. Click the "Install" button
+6. Restart SillyTavern

+### Manual Installation
 1. Download the extension from the [Releases](https://github.com/mightytribble/rag-context-injector/releases) page.
 2. Extract the contents of the downloaded zip file.
 3. Copy the extracted folder to the `scripts/extensions/third-party` directory of your SillyTavern installation.
 4. Restart SillyTavern.

 ## Setup